-Analyzing the amount of data required to successfully recommend a dental practice for acquisition should be completed by professionals with a strong dental business and additional clinical experience.
-Oftentimes construction will be needed and the number of operatories will be increased.
-Having the knowledge to provide the due diligence and the clinical expertise to make recommendations of a practice’s health to provide a positive ROI is essential.
+Analyzing the amount of data required to successfully recommend a dental practice for acquisition should be completed by professionals with strong dental business and additional clinical acumen.
+It is essential to have expert knowledge when completing the due diligence of a practice’s financial health.

 There are three pillars of the Practice Acquisition Strategy:

-- Strategic Exposition – Assembled data will be evaluated and interpreted to show the market attractiveness, competitive position, integration catalysts, transaction justification, and revenue creation potential.
+- Findings – Reports will be evaluated to show the last three year’s transaction history, competitive position, and revenue potential.
 Uncovered findings may have a significant bearing on the decision to proceed with the transaction;

 - Post Analysis and Declaration – Once these findings are exposed with recommendations outlined, their impact on the proposed acquisition can be negotiated with the selling doctor and his legal team.
 Some of the most common negotiating tactics include: